Bromine cycle: Natural sources

 Bromine is present naturally as bromide salts in evaporite deposits.
 Bromine is also present in soils and marine algae that synthesize organic bromine compounds.
 Other natural sources of bromine come from polar ice and snow, salt lakes, and volcanoes.

 The primary natural source of bromine to the atmosphere is sea spray aerosols.
 Oceans contain small amounts of bromine due to waves perturbing gas bubbles containing bromine, as well as marine biota producing bromine containing compounds.
 The lifetime of bromine from sea spray aerosols is determined by the time it takes for photolysis to release bromine from sea spray aerosols to bromine in the gas phase.
 Additionally, the lifetime of bromine depends on the rate of deposition of sea spray aerosols, which can shorten the lifetime of bromine in the atmosphere.
 Smaller fluxes originate from volcanic emissions, releasing HBr and BrO during passive degassing and explosion events, and biomass burning.

 The primary atmospheric sinks are sea spray deposition and photochemical reactions, which release gaseous bromine.

 Anthropogenic sources and uses

 Bromine is used in flame retardants, pesticides mostly in the form of CHBr_{3}, pharmaceuticals, mining and oil drilling, lighter and gasoline fuels, antiknocking agents, and water purification methods.
 The organic form of this element is used as flame retardants commercially and in pesticides.
 These sources are important as they have been identified to increase the depletion of the stratospheric ozone layer.
 Some countries use bromine to treat drinking water, similar to chlorination.
 Bromine is also present as impurities emitted from cooling towers.

-Health Hazards

-Bromine in high concentrations can had adverse effects on human health, as well as environmental systems.
-High concentrations of bromine can limit plant growth.
-By-products from using bromine to treat water have been linked to increased cancer risk.
-Some bromine containing compounds, such as those used for pesticides in agriculture, have been determined to cause health risks to the liver, stomach, kidneys, and organs associated with reproduction.
-Compounds associated with flame retardants are considered toxic and persistent in the environment, as they can accumulate throughout food chains.
-Exposure to bromine containing compounds can achieved through inhalation, ingestion, and absorption through the skin.
-Repeated exposure is linked to cancer for some bromine containing compounds, while others are associated with nervous system failure or corrosion of the skin.
-However, the Br- ion is not considered a concern to human health at typical environmental concentrations.